 I have previously criticized Mintos over its lack of profitability and lack of transparency in the ownership structure.
 However, both issues are now solved, as Mintos is profitable and has a healthy cash balance in the bank, and the shareholders and original founders are clearly mentioned on the site now.

 As for regulation, there is an upcoming European-wide regulation that Mintos will abide by, so I’m not so worried about this aspect.

 Many people are skeptical about P2P lending platforms and prefer to diversify their investments across multiple platforms in case things go south on one of them.
 While I think Mintos is currently the best platform in Europe, there are others that are right up there vying for that number one position with Mintos.
 They would be worth looking into and possibly used to diversify your portfolio along with your Mintos investment.

 Here are my favorites:

 Another related sector you can consider for investing at good rates is that of crypto-backed loans.
 Basically, the idea is that borrowers provided their crypto as collateral when obtaining funding.
 You can read my review of the best crypto-backed lending sites for more information.
 YouHodler, Ledn and Coinloan are my favorites.

 Final Thoughts on Mintos

-I’ve been investing on Mintos for over three years now, and I’ve seen the platform grow from strength to strength.
-It’s definitely the most innovative platform at the moment in Europe, and I’m really looking forward to their morphing into a financial institution with a wider range of products, some of which I’ve already mentioned above.
+I’ve been investing on Mintos for over four years now, and I’ve seen the platform grow from strength to strength.

 I keep a certain part of my net worth constantly invested in P2P lending platforms to take advantage of their fantastic returns, and Mintos by far holds the biggest portion of this investment.
 I have no plans of changing that in the near future as I have been very happy with the performance so far.